Sierra Leone

 Water-borne diseases, including cholera, are endemic in Sierra Leone with outbreaks, particularly during the rainy season, in areas where there is poor sanitation.
 You should drink or use only boiled or bottled water and avoid ice in drinks.

-In the 2016 Report on the Global AIDS Epidemic the UNAIDS/WHO Working Group estimated that around 67,000 people in Sierra Leone were living with HIV.
+As of 2023, UNAIDS estimate that around 77,000 people in Sierra Leone were living with HIV.
 You should take normal precautions to avoid exposure to HIV/AIDS.

 If you are in Sierra Leone for business, check what medical support your employer can provide if you fall ill.